 What would you say is the most difficult part of implementing a diversity program?

 While it is generally accepted that diversity and women equality is good for a company, not everyone in the company will be on board at the same level.
 Like instilling any change programs, the key to instilling a coherent diversity program is patience and empathy.
-Personalising the employee experience while being consistent and fair to all will encourage more adoption, also remember to have a mindset to try new things and be prepared to learn from failures.Posted almost 3 years ago
+Personalising the employee experience while being consistent and fair to all will encourage more adoption, also remember to have a mindset to try new things and be prepared to learn from failures.Posted over 3 years ago